-An ongoing target for the school is to continue investment in our reading scheme in order to provide the best range of texts whilst still ensuring that a consistent phonic progression and use of exception words supports children's reading development.
+An ongoing target for the school is to continue investment in our reading scheme in order to provide the best range of texts possible which supports children's reading development.

 Studies suggest that as much as 80% of a child’s learnt vocabulary comes from their reading.
 The logic behind this is that our spoken vocabulary is generally much smaller.
-Adults and children alike use a much smaller lexicon of conversational words in their day to interaction, it is when we read that we broaden our horizons and gain a broader and richer vocabulary.
-We teach vocabulary in Great Missenden, not just in discrete reading sessions, but as part of every lesson, in fact we aim for every classroom and shared space in the school to be a language rich environment.
+Adults and children alike use a much smaller lexicon of conversational words in their day to interaction - it is when we read that we broaden our horizons and gain a broader and richer vocabulary.
+We teach vocabulary in Great Missenden, not just in discrete reading sessions, but as part of every lesson.
+We aim for every classroom and shared space in the school to be a language rich environment.

 As a child’s skill at reading, their ability to decode words of increasingly difficulty with increasing fluidity improves, our focus shifts to their deeper understanding of a text.
 We explore a wide range of genres looking at authorial intent and at how that intent has been achieved.
 We make constant links to the children’s own writing, making constant connections between the stories the children read and those that they can write.
 Respecting the children as authors in their own right, reading with a professional eye for structure, technique and purpose.